 NA exists in approximately 144 countries with over 76,075 weekly meetings taking place.
 Our literature is now translated into over 56 different languages.

-The fellowship in East Coast Scotland was founded over 26 years ago.
-It started off with 1 meeting a week & has grown to 21 meetings a week, a mixture of physical & online meetings.
+The Fellowship in the East Coast Scotland was founded over 27 years ago.
+It started off with 1 meeting a week and has grown to 22 meetings a week, a mixture of physical and online meetings.

 This Area has meetings in Wick, Inverness, Aberdeenshire and Aberdeen.
 There are many more meetings across the country and the world.

-You can read & download the leaflets below for your own information and/or to pass on to your clients.
+You can read and download the leaflets below for your own information and/or to pass on to your clients.

 For local enquiries, please e-mail: firstname.lastname@example.org